Run the Alps Underground Guide to UTMB® Week in Chamonix

 What about runs on the race courses?

 Run the Alps: Good idea.
 It’s always nice to recon your route before a big race.
-And here’s a tip from our Ambassador, Chamonix-based Hillary Gerardi: Run the final few kilometers into the finish.
+And here’s a tip from our Ambassador, Chamonix-based Hillary Gerardi: Run the final few kilometers to the finish.
 Often it’s complicated, since you are coming into town– and you’re likely to be both tired and distracted.
-Popular runs include taking the local SNCF train to the Montroc – Le Planet stop, then running the final section of the UTMB and CCC route up Col Montets, over to Tête aux Vents, past Flégère, and down into town.
+Popular runs in this regard include taking the local SNCF train to the Montroc – Le Planet stop, then running the final section of the UTMB and CCC route up Col Montets, over to Tête aux Vents, past Flégère, and down into town.
 Other great routes include the MCC course from Col Balme in Le Tour, and the TDS route from Col Voza, down to Les Houches, and into Chamonix.

 What is is like getting around during UTMB week?

-Run the Alps: In a word, hard.
-In large part, this is due to the influx of private vehicles into a valley that has limited road and parking capacity.
-Our advice is to be part of the solution, and take public transportation.
-If you must drive to Chamonix, use the designated UTMB parking area outside of the village, and take the shuttle bus into town.
-If you must drive, do your best to avoid busy times of day, and drive early in the morning or later at night.
+If you must drive to Chamonix, use the designated UTMB parking areas outside of the village, and take the shuttle bus into town.
+And if you must drive around the valley, do your best to avoid busy times of day.
+Drive early in the morning or later at night.
+Traffic jams often form quickly during such times.
+You’ll thank yourself!

 Will I earn good karma points by taking public transportation?